DickChesterwood/istio-fleetman/README.md

-Warning - there's no Istion in this repo (at least yet); sorry to disappoint.
+Warning - there's no Istio in this repo (at least yet); sorry to disappoint.
 I'm using this as a small sample project to demonstrate Istio's features.
-I'm developing the course for VirtualPairProgrammers.com, Udemy and maybe others, planned for release sometime in mid 2019.
+I'm developing the course for VirtualPairProgrammers.com, Udemy and maybe others, planned for release sometime in mid 2019 (edit: it's slipping.
+I'll say here but not on the final course, I hate Istio...)

-A sample project to demonstrate Istio's features.
-Based on the k8s-fleetman project, with the now unnecessary features such as Ribbon and Hystrix removed.

-The aim is to allow the system to run smoothly even on minikube, and to allow enough space to run a service mesh alongside.
+The aim is to allow the system to run smoothly even on minikube (4Gb required), and to allow enough space to run a service mesh alongside.